InPhyT/UnrollingAverages.jl/README.md

 A few remarks:

 1. If `isnothing(initial_conditions)`:
    - `if assert_natural`, then an internal `unroll_iterative` method is called, which tries to exactly recover the whole time series, initial conditions included.
-Enter `?UnrollingAverages.unroll_iterative` in a julia  to read details ;
+Enter `?UnrollingAverages.unroll_iterative` in a Julia  to read further details;
    - `if !assert_natural`, then an internal `unroll_linear_approximation` method is called.
 See this [StackExchange post](https://stats.stackexchange.com/a/68002).
-NB: this is an approximated method, it will generally not return the exact original time series ;
+NB: this is an approximated method, it will generally not return the exact original time series;
 2. If `typeof(initial_conditions) <: Ntuple{window-1, <:Union{Int64,Float64}}`, then an internal `unroll_recursive` method is called, which exactly recovers the time series.
 Mathematical details about this function are reported in the [documentation](https://InPhyT.github.io/UnrollingAverages.jl/stable), and you may read more by entering `?UnrollingAverages.unroll_recursive`.

 ## Future Developments